whatwg/sg/Stages.md

    </td>
    <td>(None)
    </td>
-   <td>That the proposer intends to use the stage process to work on their idea, with the goal of it landing in WHATWG Living Standard(s).
+   <td><ul><li>That the proposer intends to use the stage process to work on their idea, with the goal of it landing in WHATWG Living Standard(s).</ul>
    </td>
-   <td>An explainer describing the  user/developer problem to be solved, including sketching use cases and scenarios.
-This explainer can exist anywhere, including e.g. a GitHub issue, or a personal repository.
+   <td><ul><li>An explainer describing the  user/developer problem to be solved, including sketching use cases and scenarios.
+This explainer can exist anywhere, including e.g. a GitHub issue, or a personal repository.</ul>
    </td>
   </tr>
   <tr>